amilcar-sr/JustifiedTextView/README.md

----
-title: JText
-description: JText is an Android View that justifies the Text!
-author: Amilcar Serrano
-tags: android, view, text, justify
-created:  2014 Jul 12

----

 JText
 =========

-###Usage
+JText is an Android View that justifies the Text!

+##Usage

 You just have to add the view in your layout: